There are now 3 possible online modes for units:

 - Students are able to (1) converse in Korean on everyday topics and express their own views with an intermediate understanding of Korean grammar and phonology; (2) apply written Korean language skills to compose intermediate-level passages for different purposes; (3) apply appropriate intermediate-level Korean language to selected cultural and social situations with a good understanding of Korean society and culture; (4) develop research skills using Korean through reading basic material relating to current affairs using appropriate reference works, where necessary; (5) with some guidance, design, analyse and present research project results in the format of a research essay in Korean; and (6) develop intermediate skills relevant to enquiry-based learning through comparative analysis of Korean language structure, in a contrastive mode with English, and through engaging with relevant resource materials (such as dictionaries and online resources) to solve problems of language form.
 Upon successful completion of this unit students achieve language proficiency equivalent to lower Level 2 on the TOPIK (Test of Proficiency in Korean) scale of proficiency.

-- Indicative assessments in this unit are as follows: (1) tests; (2) tutorial participation; and (3) oral research presentation.
+- Indicative assessments in this unit are as follows: (1) written report; (2) participation; and (3) oral assessment.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.